040code/040code/_posts/2017-11-24-runners-on-the-spot.md

     - docker.m3
 ```

-Add the file above to a GitLab repo that has the created runner attached.
+Add the file above to the GitLab repository that has the created runner attached.
 Once you commit the file a build should triggered.
 The logging of the verification step should contain the ascii art image.

 <a href="#">
     <img src="{{ site.baseurl }}/assets/2017-12-09_runners-on-the-spot/img/ghost.png" alt="Build log">